lousydropout/message-app/README.md

 ### Firebase Setup

-1. **Firestore Security Rules** (already configured):
+1. **Firestore Security Rules** (current configuration):

-Note: The following rule is incredible permissive and UNSAFE.
+⚠️ **Note**: The following rules are extremely permissive and UNSAFE.
 Only use for development purposes.
-Will need to be updated in the future.
+Production deployment will require proper security rules.

 ```javascript
 rules_version = '2';